Epithelioid Mesothelioma

 Immunotherapy enhances the body’s immune system to fight cancer cells.

-Two immunotherapy drugs — nivolumab (Opdivo®) and ipilimumab (Yervoy®) — helped epithelioid pleural mesothelioma patients live for over 18 months in the breakthrough CheckMate 743 study.
-This was 2 months longer than patients who received chemotherapy.
+The immunotherapies nivolumab (Opdivo®) and ipilimumab (Yervoy®) helped epithelioid pleural mesothelioma patients live for over 18 months in the CheckMate 743 study.
+More immunotherapies continue to be studied.

 Radiation Therapy for Epithelioid Mesothelioma